pgoel-02/Hapsolo_2/README.md

 HapSolo2 is coded completely in Python, and libraries used include Pandas, Torch, and CuDF.
 This project is an extension of HapSolo, which can be found here: https://github.com/esolares/HapSolo

+# Pandas.ipynb
+The final cell in pandas.ipynb runs HapSolo2 on a specified number of cores for a set number of iterations, using Python's multiprocessing library.
+At completion, a specified number of solutions will be returned—with solutions being genomic assemblies with the lowest costs.
+To successfully execute the final cell, all cells before need to be run in order.

+# Cudf.ipynb
+The second cell in Cudf.ipynb runs HapSolo2 on a specified number of cores for a set number of iterations, with Pytorch's multiprocessing package.
+Instead of using Pandas, the version of HapSolo2 run here uses cuDF.
+Successful execute of this notebook requires all other files in the repository to be present (except for Pandas.ipynb).
+Code needed to be broken up into different files for this version to address a pickling error.

 This project is a part of an Undergraduate AI Research position that I've had since June 2022.
-HapSolo2 was co-developed by Mansi A.
+HapSolo2 was co-developed by my lab partner, Mansi A.